bodywork-ml/bodywork-pymc3-project/README.md

 ### Getting Started with Kubernetes

 If you have never worked with Kubernetes before, then please don't stop here.
-We have written a [Quickstart Guide](https://bodywork.readthedocs.io/en/latest/kubernetes/#quickstart), that will explain the basic concepts and have you up-and-running with a single-node cluster on your loacl machine, in under 10 minutes.
+We have written a [Quickstart Guide](https://bodywork.readthedocs.io/en/latest/kubernetes/#quickstart), that will explain the basic concepts and have you up-and-running with a single-node cluster on your local machine, in under 10 minutes.

 Should you want to deploy to a cloud-based cluster in the future, you need only to follow the same steps while pointing to your new cluster.
 This is one of the key advantages of Kubernetes - you can test locally with confidence that your production deployments will behave in the same way.